himalaya0035/react-json-editor-alt/DOCS.md

 }
 ```
 ## Examples
-Examples are the best way to grasp the functionality of any library.
-A demo site for the React JSON Editor will be live soon.
+Examples are the most effective way to understand a library’s functionality.
+Visit [examples](https://himalaya0035.github.io/react-json-editor-alt/) to see what's available.
+Currently, only a few examples are provided, but we plan to add more soon.
 In the meantime, please refer to this official documentation.
+Thank you for your patience!

 ## Community and Support